dancromartie/affirmative/README.md

 This will run the minutely checks for 1000 minutes.
 You could set up the cron in your own crontab or use Vagrant or something to run this all so you don't muck up your machine.

+I also like to just put that url in my browser bar and trigger the event with a page refresh if I don't want to wait a minute between checks.